MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/guesser_modules.rst

 **************************
 guesser modules
 **************************
-This module contains the context-specific guessers.
-Context-specific guessers main purpose is to be a more tailored guesser classes that serve specific file formats or force fields.
-Having such guessers makes attribute guessing more accurate and reliable than having one generic guessing class that is used with all topologies.
+This module contains the context-aware guessers, which are used by the :ref:`guess_TopologyAttributes <guess_TopologyAttributes>` API.
+Context-aware guessers' main purpose is to be tailored guesser classes that target specific file format or force field (eg. PDB file format, or Martini forcefield).
+Having such guessers makes attribute guessing more accurate and reliable than having generic guessing methods that doesn't  fit all topologies.

 Example uses of guessers
 ------------------------